cristidraghici/frontend-microservices-poc/README.md

 Our application is rather simple, so basic unit testing should do the trick.
 A next level might be adding some e2e tests.
 For now, we will use `vitest` and set it up in all our vite/react applications.

-With this occasion we will also add husky to test and lint our projects before committing and pushing to the remote.
+With this occasion we will also add husky to test and lint our projects before committing and pushing to the remote:

+- `yarn add -D husky --ignore-workspace-root-check`
+- `npx husky-init && yarn`